StubblyCamera52/physics-framework/readme.md

 ## Usage
-If you want to see the demo just go to https://stubblycamera52.github.io/physics-framework.
+If you want to see the demo just go to https://stubblycamera52.github.io/physics-framework. click and drag the balls or squares to move them.

 Otherwise to use this in your own script (if you even wanted to).
 You can look at main.ts to see an example.